sap-tutorials/sap-build-process-automation/tutorials/spa-run-process-automation-decision/spa-run-process-automation-decision.md

   - How to work on the Tasks
   - How to monitor Process and Automation
   - How to gain visibility into the Business Process
+  - How to retrieve the sample project from the Store
 ---

 ### Release and deploy the business process